EastCoastProduct/homepage/src/_case/sna.md

 ---
-title:Future-proofing a SaaS platform client:SNA
+title: Future-proofing a SaaS platform
+client: SNA
 image:
-description:Picture yourself in a hotel room.
-You pull out your phone and attempt to connect to the internet.
-A portal comes up and after a few quick taps, you are connected.
-Seems simple enough right?
-Within those few simple taps there are dozens of moving parts all coming together to ensure you are connected to the internet as quickly and efficiently as possible.
-This is what Safety Net Access excels at.
+description: Safety Net Access' SNAP is a hotel wifi and internet management platform.
+We helped them rebuild and consolidate a product with three different generations of users  and prepared it for a SaaS offering.
 ---
 Case study body (all text and image content)